cytdata/Sales-Performance-Portfolio/README.md

 **2020-2023 Analysis & Strategies**

 ## 1- Project Background

-The main purpose of this project is to identify patterns to enhance sales performance.
-Examining data from 2020 to 2023, I discovered the crucial factors driving revenue growth, and implemented strategic improvements in 2023.
-As a result, I demonstrated the deep impact of the strategies and remarkable results.
+Analyzed data and growth strategies from 2020 to 2023 to identify patterns that enhanced sales performance in 2023.
+The crucial factors driving revenue growth were significant lead list expansion and strategic improvements in our sales approach.
 To ensure data confidentiality, I created a synthetic dataset to represent my personal sales performance.

 ## 2- Dataset Overview

 #### 2-1 Dataset
-To present my personal sales performance in 2023, I created two datasets: one containing historical data from 2020 to 2022, and the other showing the 2023 results based on historical data analysis.
-Through analyzing this data, I significantly improved sales performance using key performance indicators.
-To protect sensitive information, I created a synthetic dataset that includes key variables such as date, lead list, sales revenue and descriptive information.
+The 2023 results are based on historical data analysis, showing how strategic changes led to performance improvements.
+To protect sensitive information, I created a synthetic dataset that includes key variables such as dates, sales revenue, and descriptive information.

 #### 2-2 Data Structure